Laboratory, Radiology, and Ultrasound Diagnostics

 Cat and Dog Ultrasound Services

+If your veterinarian examines your pet and determines that they need an ultrasound, we can enlist the services of a board-certified radiologist to come in and perform the procedure.
 Ultrasound is complementary to X-ray in that it provides clear visualization of the soft tissue organs, as opposed to the bones and joints.
-The procedure is non-invasive and painless, and in addition to helping us detect and diagnose internal issues, can also assist us with guided biopsies.
+The procedure is non-invasive and painless, and in addition to helping to detect and diagnose internal issues, can also assist with guided biopsies.

 - Evaluate the extent and progression of disease